Frostfire-Blazeice/WHSTechNotes/journal.md

 # March 24th 2025
   I dont really care about how it affects it.
 It doesnt really matter to me.
 I dont even know how it would affet it.
 If I did I would write about it.

-  If it doesnt affect me, which it doesn then I dont care.
+  If it doesnt affect me, which if it doesn't then I dont care.
 I think that its better left unsaid.
 These are just excuses why I  dont know it.